amrmuhamedd/chat-web-server/README.md

 The application is thoroughly unit tested using Jest and Supertest.
 Tests cover various scenarios including user authentication, message sending, contact management, and more.

-To run tests, use the command:
+To run tests, use the command: `yarn test`